NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 ```

 - `useKeyAsName`: The property key whose value should be the hover text of each feature.
 If left unset, the hover key and value will be the first one listed in the feature's properties.
 This may also be an array of keys.
+- `dynamicExtent`: If true, tries to only query the vector features present in the user's current map viewport.
+Pan and zooming causes requeries.
+If used with a geodataset, the time and extent queries will work out-of-the-box.
+Otherwise, if using an external server, the following parameters in `{}` will be automatically replaced on query in the url: `starttime={starttime}&endtime={endtime}&startprop={startprop}&endprop={endprop}&crscode={crscode}&zoom={zoom}&minx={minx}&miny={miny}&maxx={maxx}&maxy={maxy}`
+- `dynamicExtentMoveThreshold`: If `dynamicExtent` is true, only requery if the map was panned past the stated threshold.
+Unit is in meters.
+If a zoom-dependent threshold is desired, set this value to a string ending in `/z`.
+This will then internally use `dynamicExtentMoveThreshold / Math.pow(2, zoom)` as the threshold value.
 - `shortcutSuffix`: A single letter to 'ALT + {letter}' toggle the layer on and off.
 Please verify that your chosen shortcut does not conflict with other system or browser-level keyboard shortcuts.
 - `hideMainFeature`: If true, hides all typically rendered features.
 This is useful if showing only `*Attachments` sublayers is desired.
 Default false
 - `datasetLinks`: Datasets are csvs uploaded from the "Manage Datasets" page accessible on the lower left.
 Every time a feature from this layer is clicked with datasetLinks configured, it will request the data from the server and include it with it's regular geojson properties.
 This is especially useful when single features need a lot of metadata to perform a task as it loads it only as needed.